metro-mpi/verilator/docs/guide/languages.rst

 Synthesis Directive Assertion Support
 -------------------------------------

-Verilator reads any :code:`//synopsys full_case` or :code:`//synopsys
+With the :vlopt:`--assert` option, Verilator reads any

+:code:`//synopsys full_case` or :code:`//synopsys parallel_case`
-parallel_case` directives.
+directives.
 The same applies to any :code:`//ambit synthesis`, :code:`//cadence` or :code:`//pragma` directives of the same form.

-When these synthesis directives are discovered, unless :vlopt:`--no-assert-case` option is used, Verilator will either formally prove the directive to be true, or, failing that, will insert the appropriate code to detect failing cases at simulation runtime and print an "Assertion failed" error message.
+When these synthesis directives are discovered, Verilator will either formally prove the directive to be true, or, failing that, will insert the appropriate code to detect failing cases at simulation runtime and print an "Assertion failed" error message.